 Thorlabs' Callisto Series of OCT Imaging Systems are designed for high sensitivity and are ideal for imaging static, in vitro samples.
 The 64-bit software pre-installed on the included computer displays and processes 2D and 3D OCT data in real time.
 Choose from a number of scanner options including a robust rigid scanner, adjustable scanner, and the portable handheld scanner.
 Optional accessories are available below to customize your OCT system to meet the requirements of your application.
 Additionally, Thorlabs offers a complete, preconfigured OCT system for 930 nm based on the components sold on this page.

-The components below can also be used to upgrade your existing Thorlabs OCT system with additional features.
+The components below can also be used to upgrade your existing Thorlabs OCT system with additional features and are fully compatible out of the box with Thorlabs' OCT systems and accessories.
 While most systems are upgradable, we recommend contacting the OCT Team to determine the optimal solution for your system and intended application.

 Click on the Image Below or in the Table to the Right for Details on Customization Options